 Once the first 20-30 references are on the board, ask the AI to describe what it sees across them.
 Useful prompts at this stage are observational, not generative: "What patterns do you see across these images?"
 "What adjectives repeat visually even if they are not written?"
 "What feels inconsistent with the stated direction?"
 The goal is to make your own pattern recognition sharper.

-Where Storyflow helps: This is where Storyflow's workspace context matters most.
-The AI assistant can read the board and the written direction statement together, so it can compare what you said you wanted with what you actually collected.
+Where Storyflow helps: This is where Storyflow's canvas-aware AI matters most.
+The assistant reads your full active board plus up to one Tactic and three Documents you @-mention, so it can compare what you said you wanted (the direction statement) against what you actually collected (the references) in one pass, instead of guessing from a pasted screenshot.

 Common mistake: Using AI to generate more references before you ask it to evaluate the references you already have.